blueberryapps/ts-translate/README.md

 translator.msg('Some headline') // Not found will return text in first argument => 'Some headline' translator.msg('Some headline', { scope: 'bar' }) // => 'Super Headline'

+translator.msg('Not found text', { disableDefault: true })
+// => Will not return default text (Not found text) instead it will return 'null'

 translator.formatNumber(123456.78) // => 123,456.78
 translator.formatNumber(123456.78, {precision: 1}) // => 123,456.8